 - Staking participation by institutions has grown to 46%, with a focus on Ethereum (ETH) and Cardano (ADA) networks.

-- Collateralization ratios in institutional crypto loans average 160% in 2025 as lenders prioritize overcollateralization to mitigate default risks.
+- Collateralization ratios in institutional crypto loans average 160% as lenders prioritize overcollateralization to mitigate default risks.

 - 56% of institutions employ third-party custodians for staked assets to enhance security and control.